logoApps documentation

 Priority in the tooltip

-In order to display the description in the tooltip, turn on the toggle as shown below.
+In order to display the description in the tooltip, choose Tooltip under Show field value.

 My Requests Extension - Request type switcher